 In November 2011, Jose Mendez v.
 Avis Budget Group Inc., et al. was filed in U.S. District Court for the District of New Jersey.
 The plaintiff seeks to represent a purported nationwide class and two sub-classes of certain renters of vehicles from our Avis and Budget subsidiaries from April 2007 through December 2015.
 The plaintiff seeks damages in connection with claims relating to our electronic toll service, including that administrative fees and toll charges were not properly disclosed to customers and/or were excessive.
 Plaintiff's motion for class certification was approved by the Court in November 2017.
-The parties are currently engaged in settlement discussions.
+The parties have entered into a settlement agreement and plan to file a motion for preliminary approval of the settlement in due course.
 We have been named as a defendant in other purported consumer class action law suits, including a class action filed against us in Florida seeking damages in connection with a breach of contract claim and two purported class action suits filed against us in New Jersey, one related to fines and fees charged to car renters by us for violations incurred during the course of their rental and another related to ancillary charges at our Payless subsidiary.
-In the Florida lawsuit, a motion for preliminary approval of a proposed settlement has been filed with the Court.
+In the Florida lawsuit, the Court has entered an order preliminarily approving a proposed settlement.

 We are currently involved, and in the future may be involved, in claims and/or legal proceedings, including class actions, and governmental inquiries that are incidental to our vehicle rental and car sharing operations, including, among others, contract and licensee disputes, competition matters, employment and wage-and-hour claims, insurance and liability claims, intellectual property claims, business practice disputes and other regulatory, environmental, commercial and tax matters.
 Litigation is inherently unpredictable and, although we believe that our accruals are adequate and/or that we have valid defenses in these matters, unfavorable resolutions could occur.
-We estimate that the potential exposure resulting from adverse outcomes of current legal proceedings in which it is reasonably possible that a loss may be incurred could, in the aggregate, be up to approximately \$35 million in excess of amounts accrued as of March 31, 2022.
+We estimate that the potential exposure resulting from adverse outcomes of current legal proceedings in which it is reasonably possible that a loss may be incurred could, in the aggregate, be up to approximately \$35 million in excess of amounts accrued as of June 30, 2022.
 We do not believe that the impact should result in a material liability to us in relation to our consolidated financial condition or results of operations.